 Read mode is set when the "00h" and "30h" commands are issued to the Command register.
 Between the two commands, a start address for the Read mode needs to be issued.
 After the initial power on sequence, "00h" command is latched into the internal command register.
 Then the Read operation after the power on sequence is executed by the setting of only five address cycles and "30h" command.
 The sequence and the block diagram are shown below (Refer to the timing chart for detail).

-device will be in the Busy state during this transfer period.
-Select page After the transfer period, the device returns to Ready state.
-Serial Cell array data can be output synchronously with the RE clock from the start address designated in the address input cycle.
+After the transfer period, the device returns to Ready state.
+Serial data can be output synchronously with the RE clock from the start address designated in the address input cycle.